 - Be alerted anytime an international or online purchase is made

-- Be alerted anytime a purchase is made above a designated amount you choose
+- Be alerted anytime a purchase is made above an amount you choose

 You can also quickly and easily sign up for paperless statements, which adds added security over having paper statements mailed to your home.

-Michigan First partners with NXG Strategies – one the nation’s most trusted names in identity theft recovery – to prove members with comprehensive identity theft monitoring and recovery services, starting at just $1.95/month.
-It is a great way to add extra protection to your entire identity, including accounts and money not at Michigan First.
+Michigan First partners with NXG Strategies – one of the nation’s most trusted names in identity theft recovery – to provide members with comprehensive identity theft monitoring and recovery services.
+These services start at just $1.95/month.
+It is a great way to add extra protection to your identity, including accounts and money at other financial institutions.

 Tips on How to Protect Yourself